cats-rs/twitch-scrapurr/README.md

 # Twitch Scrapurr

-A simple rust tool to record Twitch streams using streamlink.
-This tool allows you to record the best available quality livestream of a Twitch streamer without the need for API tokens or complex setups.
+A versatile Rust tool to record Twitch streams, download VODs and clips using streamlink.
+This tool allows you to capture Twitch content in the best available quality without the need for API tokens or complex setups.

 ## TODO: